microsoft/atlas-design/site/src/components/progress-bar.md

 </div>
 ```

+Set the size and the shape of the progress bar on the container.
+Nest the progress bar within the `progress-bar-container` and optionally set the color and indeterminate property on the `progress-bar`.

+See below for more examples.

 ## Size

-There are two sizes of the progress bar, `progress-bar-md` / `progress-bar-lg`.
+There are two sizes of the progress bar: `progress-bar-md` / `progress-bar-lg`.

 ```html
 <label class="label margin-bottom-xxs" for="progress-bar-md">Medium</label>